 - If you have a per-processor or per-core license for Microsoft SQL Server on SQL001, CALs are not required. - If Peter is an outside user (for example, a consultant on a customer site), an External Connector license may also be required. - If this Microsoft Server Installation is used by both internal and external users, you need CALs and an External Connector license, or you can buy a Processor or Core-based license of Microsoft SQL Server.
 If the collected access evidence does not match a known server product, it is preserved as unrecognized evidence (visible on the Unrecognized Evidence page).
-By default, FlexNet Manager Suite retains the CAL usage inventory data for 90 days from the date of inventory collection, unless the value of the Number of days to keep CAL usage inventory control is changed.
-For details, see the System Settings > Inventory tab in the online help.
+By default, FlexNet Manager Suite retains the CAL usage inventory data for 90 days from the date of inventory collection, unless the value of the Number of days to keep CAL usage inventory Tab page in the online help.